vladkinoman/just-my-notes/books/best-comics-to-read.md

 >
 > There are many good comics published by Image publisher (and other small publishers)!

-Best Marvel comics: **Daredevil** by Bendis, **Hawkeye** by Matt Fraction, **FF / F4** by Jonathan Hickman, **Uncanny X-Force** by Rick Remender, *Avengers/New Avengers* by Jonathan Hickman, *Uncanny X-Men* by Chris Claremont (the greatest superhero soap opera ever told; inc. Days of Future Past, Dark Phoenix Saga, God Loves, Man Kills), *Vision* by Tom King, *Daredevil* by Frank Miller (inc. fantastic **Born Again**), *Astonishing X-men* by Joss Whedon, Immortal Iron Fist by Ed Brubaker/Matt Fraction/David Aja, X-Factor by Peter David (second run was hilarious, in the best way possible), Ultimate Spider-Man by Bendis, Daredevil by Mark Waid, Moon Knight by Moench/Ellis/Lemire, Punisher by Garth Ennis, Captain America by Ed Brubaker, Superior Spiderman, Venom by Rick Remender, Thor: God of Thunder by Jason Aaron (Walt Simonson's Thor can be good too), House of X and Powers of X by Jonathan Hickman (pretty fresh), Deadpool by Kelly and Duggan + Deadpool Kills the Marvel Universe by Cullen Bunn might be good too, Annihilation by Keith Giffen (classic space opera of good vs. evil), Silver Surfer by Dan Slott and Mike Allred, Alias by Bendis, Inhumans by Lee/Jenkins.
+Best Marvel comics: **Daredevil** by Bendis, **Hawkeye** by Matt Fraction, **FF / F4** by Jonathan Hickman, **Uncanny X-Force** by Rick Remender, *Avengers/New Avengers* by Jonathan Hickman, *Uncanny X-Men* by Chris Claremont (the greatest superhero soap opera ever told; inc. Days of Future Past, Dark Phoenix Saga, God Loves, Man Kills), *Vision* by Tom King, *Daredevil* by Frank Miller (inc. fantastic **Born Again**), *Astonishing X-men* by Joss Whedon, Immortal Iron Fist by Ed Brubaker/Matt Fraction/David Aja, X-Factor by Peter David (second run was hilarious, in the best way possible), Ultimate Spider-Man by Bendis, Daredevil by Mark Waid, Moon Knight by Moench/Ellis/Lemire, Punisher by Garth Ennis, Captain America by Ed Brubaker, Superior Spiderman, Venom by Rick Remender, Thor: God of Thunder by Jason Aaron (Walt Simonson's Thor can be good too), Incredible Hulk by Peter David, House of X and Powers of X by Jonathan Hickman (pretty fresh), Deadpool by Kelly and Duggan + Deadpool Kills the Marvel Universe by Cullen Bunn might be good too, Annihilation by Keith Giffen (classic space opera of good vs. evil), Silver Surfer by Dan Slott and Mike Allred, Alias by Bendis, Inhumans by Lee/Jenkins, Immortal Hulk by Al Ewing (fresh but it's top tier).

 ---